TonySu1234/10minutemail/README.md

 10 Minute Mail - Simple Static SPA

-This repository contains a minimal single-page app that uses the public 1secmail API to generate a temporary email address and poll for incoming messages.
+This repository contains a minimal single-page app that uses the Mail.gw API (https://docs.mail.gw/) to create a temporary email account and poll for incoming messages.

 Files
 - index.html — main HTML page